Forced Labour in Xinjiang: Challenges and Legislative Responses

 Introduction

-The United States (US) has recently expanded the Entity List under the Uyghur Forced Labour Prevention Act (UFLPA), adding several Chinese companies subject to the import ban due to alleged ties to forced labour in Xinjiang (XUAR).
-This move comes amid growing concerns over the intensified exploitation of Uyghur and other minorities’ workforce, as reports continue to highlight worsening human rights conditions in the region.
+The United States (US) recently expanded the Entity List under the Uyghur Forced Labour Prevention Act (UFLPA) which added a list of Chinese entities to the import ban due to their alleged link with forced labour in Xinjiang (XUAR).
+The move comes as pressure mounts over the increased exploitation of the labour of Uyghur and other minorities, as more recent reports further indicate declining human rights in the region.

-Since at least 2014, the People’s Republic of China (PRC) has tightened state control over Uyghurs, Kazakhs, and other minority groups in XUAR, implementing a system of internment camps, mass surveillance, and coerced employment, with the claimed objectives of alleviating poverty and addressing extremism in Xinjiang.
-However, these policies have been under global scrutiny and, after years of allegations from non-governmental organisations and political entities, the United Nations found allegations of abuse, torture, and violence to be credible and called for a government investigation into human rights violations, including forced labour.
+At least from 2014, the People's Republic of China (PRC) has tightened state control over Uyghurs, Kazakhs, and other minority groups in XUAR with an interment camp system, mass surveillance, and forced labor, touted as a means to reduce poverty and counter extremism in Xinjiang.
+However, these policies have been internationally criticised and, after decades of allegations by political parties and non-governmental organisations, the United Nations deemed the allegations of torture, abuse, and violence against them to be credible and called for a government investigation into human rights abuses, including forced labour.

 The American import ban reflects a broader international commitment to the elimination of forced labour from global value chains, also taking into account the recently passed European Union (EU) Forced Labour Regulation.
 Will these measures bring meaningful change to international trade and human rights?